bcgov/issuer-kit/README.md

   - `controller`: all the settings are injected via environment variables, take a look at the relevant sections in [docker/manage](./docker/manage) and [docker/docker-compose.yml](docker/docker-compose.yml).
 Some extra details are provided below for settings specific to NodeMailer.

-  - `wa-admin` Administrator app: the application is configured using [wa-admin/src/assets/config/config.json](wa-admin/src/assets/config/config.json).
+  - `issuer-admin` Administrator app: the application is configured using [issuer-admin/src/assets/config/config.json](issuer-admin/src/assets/config/config.json).
 Overriding the file shipped with the application with your custom settings file at deployment time will cause the web application to pick up the settings.

-  - `wa-public` Issuer app: similarly to the Administrator app, the configuration is stored in [wa-public/src/assets/config/config.json](wa-public/src/assets/config/config.json) and can be overridden at deployment time.
+  - `issuer-web` Issuer app: similarly to the Administrator app, the configuration is stored in [issuer-web/src/assets/config/config.json](issuer-web/src/assets/config/config.json) and can be overridden at deployment time.

 ### SMTP Settings